Marcello Polisi: University career

 In August 2016, he committed to attend Simon Fraser University, where he would play for the men's soccer team.
 In his second game of his first season, he suffered an ankle injury against Seattle Pacific Falcons, which ended his season.
 He scored his first goal on August 31, 2017, against the University of Mary Marauders.
 In 2017, he was named Great Northwest Athletic Conference Player of the Year and a GNAC First-Team All-Star.
 He was also named an NCAA D2 All-American in 2017.
 In 2019, he was named to a GNAC First Team All-Star for the third consecutive year and was named to the All-West Region Second Team.
 His 2020 season was cancelled due to the COVID-19 pandemic.
 Over his time with Simon Fraser, he scored six goals and added seven assists in 51 appearances.
 He declared for the 2021 MLS SuperDraft, but was ultimately not selected.

 Club career

 In 2017, Polisi joined USL PDL club TSS FC Rovers, and played for the club through the 2019 season.

 In June 2021, Polisi turned professional, joining Canadian Premier League side HFX Wanderers on a one-year contract, with an option for a further year.
 He made his debut for the Wanderers on July 3 against Cavalry FC.
 In January 2022, the Wanderers announced they had exercised Polisi's contract option for the 2022 season.
 After the conclusion of the 2022 season, HFX announced Polisi would be departing the club.

 In January 2023, Polisi signed with Valour FC.
 He missed the entire 2024 season due to injury.

 In January 2025, Polisi signed with Detroit City FC in the USL Championship.

+In January 2026, he signed a one-year contract, with an option for 2027 with Vancouver FC of the Canadian Premier League.